 How does a Cash Market operate?

 Such transactions can also take place as OTC or Over-the-Counter transactions.
 OTC markets are unsystematic and do not have a very rigid regulatory framework to operate within.
-There is usually no central exchange or a broker and the trade takes place directly between the buyer and the seller.
+There is usually no central exchange or a broker, and the trade takes place directly between the buyer and the seller.
 Contracts are generally customized according to the requirements of both parties.
-Also, the rate agreed upon in the agreement is not known to other players in the market.
+Also, the rate agreed upon in the agreement is unknown to other market players.
 Hence, such markets do have the advantage of maintaining secrecy.
 But there is always counterparty risk in OTC markets due to the lack of strict rules and regulations.
 The seller or the buyer can retract and not agree to complete the transaction anytime as per his will and choice.
 Hence, this leads to unreliability and mistrust in such markets.

 Making a choice

 An investor needs to carefully choose between the regulated exchanges and the over-the-counter markets while making a transaction.
-Factors such as risk tolerance, returns expectations, goals of the investment, etc. are the guiding factors while choosing between the two options.
+Factors such as risk tolerance, return expectations, goals of the investment, etc., are the guiding factors when choosing between the two options.

 What are the advantages and limitations of a Cash Market?

 The main and foremost advantage of a Cash Market is that investors can trade only up to the limit of their cash holdings.
 Trades have to be settled on the settlement date, and hence they cannot enter into deals beyond what their pockets permit.
-Hence, investments will always be controlled and risky trades beyond the capacity of the investor will not happen.
-The maximum amount that the investor can lose in such markets is the original amount of his investment, and that too will most likely not happen.
+Hence, investments will always be controlled, and risky trades beyond the capacity of the investor will not happen.
+The maximum amount that the investor can lose in such markets is the original amount of his investment, which will most likely not occur.
 Thus, there is an upside limit to one’s losses.
 Also, they will save on any extra charges such as interest costs.